 - These are the best cheap wireless headphones

-The Sennheiser HD 4.5 BTNC currently stands as our favorite pair of cheap noise cancelling headphones, thanks to its powerful ANC and sound.
+The Sennheiser HD 4.5 BTNC currently stands as our favorite pair of cheap noise-cancelling headphones, thanks to its powerful ANC and high sound quality.
 Most models in the category usually take a hit in the audio department when having ANC enabled, but not these cans, as Sennheiser’s soundstage remains unaffected whether the feature is turned on or off.
 It boasts a clean, luxe design that should fare well with executive types too.

-Coming in a close second is the Sony WF-1000xM3, the best ANC true wireless earbuds to date.
+Coming in third is the Sony WF-1000XM3, the best ANC true wireless earbuds to date.
 These tiny sound-silencers offer an incredible 1-2 punch, blending remarkable sonics with noise neutralization in a tiny package.
-The recently launched Sony WH-CH7100N has plenty going for it at $199, featuring new 30-millimeter drivers and Sony’s “Artificial Intelligence Noise Cancellation” (AINC) technology, which adapts to your environment to effectively cancel out unwanted noises.

-The best cheap noise cancelling headphones (under $200) now
+The best cheap noise cancelling headphones (under $200) right now

 Read our full Sennheiser HD 4.50 BTNC review.

-The touch controls are disappointing, especially since Sony demonstrated great progress with the feature on the critically acclaimed WH-1000xM3, and the call quality could be much better.
+The touch controls are disappointing, especially since Sony demonstrated great progress with the feature on the acclaimed WH-1000XM3, and the call quality could be much better.
 Still, one listen and you’re bound to overlook these faults.
-Not to mention, if the rumors of aptX HD support via software update pan out, then these tiny noise-cancellers may very well find themselves sitting in the No. 1 spot.

-Bigger sound, noise cancellation, and features, Anker blessed its latest flagship headphones with the works.
+Bigger sound, noise cancellation, and bonus features: Anker blessed this set of cans with the works.
 The Life Q30 comes equipped with 40mm silk drivers that generate thumping lows and crisp mids to enjoy music across multiple genres.
 Anker also made these headphones compatible with the Soundcore app, so you can personalize the soundstage to your liking by manually adjusting the EQ or by picking any of the 22 presets available.
-You don’t see that on many, if any, noise-cancellers priced under $100.
+You don’t see that on many noise-cancellers priced under $100.
 Noise neutralization is improved from the previous model, so you’ll be able to block out a higher level of external sounds.
 The three ANC modes (Transport, Indoor, and Outdoor) are engineered to cancel out noises found in different settings too.

-We applaud Anker for giving the Life Q30 a more premium look and better aesthetics, though these are still some big, heavy cans to lug around.
+We applaud Anker for giving the Life Q30 a more premium look and better aesthetics, though this is still one big, heavy pair of 'phones to lug around.

 Read our full NuraLoop review.